connected-world-services/shelf-functional-tests/README.md

     npm run fast-test

 The above will run all tests that are quick.
 This excludes the test that uploads a very large file.

+Below are a few additional examples.

+    # Run the full suite of "CONCURRENCY" tests.
+    npm run test -- --filter="CONCURRENCY"

+    # run a specific test which happens to be part of the "CONCURRENCY" suite.
+    npm run test -- --filter="can be handled when making similar requests"

 License